fbpx

 A rhythm is a bit more flexible than a schedule.

-From learning intensive to playful, from sit-down activities to physical activities, from indoors to outdoors; the homeschool rhythm keeps you and your children moving forward through the day and activities.
-However there is also flexibility in that if a nature walk goes long, we don’t have to cut it short because we “need to be home by a certain time”.
-We extend the experience as my children’s interest allows.
+From learning intensive to playful, from sit-down activities to physical activities, from indoors to outdoors, the homeschool rhythm keeps you and your children moving forward through the day and activities.
+However, there is also flexibility in that if a nature walk goes long, we don’t have to cut it short because we need to be home by a certain time.
+We extend the experience as my children’s interests allow.

-We do however have a few set times in our days (my wake up time, homeschooling start time, lunch, dinner, and bedtime are pretty consistent).
+However, we do have a few set times in our days (my wake-up time, homeschooling start time, lunch, dinner, and bedtime are pretty consistent).

 Cozy chair with candle on side table and books

-What are some important elements to include in my family’s homeschool rhythm?
+What are some crucial elements to include in my family’s homeschool rhythm?

 A homeschool rhythm should address a few key things: